SourcePot/email/README.md

 $emailParts = $scanner->getParts();
 ```

 The source for an email can be a file upload or an IMAP mailbox folder.
-In the following example, an IMAP mailbox folder is opened and the current emails are looped through.
+In the following example, an IMAP mailbox folder is opened and "today's" emails are looped through.
 The emails will be represented as character strings.
 You will need to provide the correct {MAILBOX}, {USER} and {PASSWORD} for the email folder.
 ```
 $scanner = new SourcePot\Email\Scanner();